Last Updated on July 13, 2023 by Christine Kaaloa

 It’s also a way to get your foot in the door of press trips and campaigns!

-If it is your first time attending a travel conference, it’s understandable to feel shy and awkward walking into a room of strangers.
+If it is your first time attending a travel conference (see my experience and tips on attending TBEX), it’s understandable to feel shy and awkward walking into a room of strangers.
 You may not know what to do, how to act, or how to connect, so I thought I’d share networking tips for beginners.

 1. Define your goals and objectives.

-2. Prepare your elevator pitch as well as any supporting materials.
+2. Prepare your elevator pitch and supporting materials.

 Make a personal pitch plan.
 Identify the most important things you want sponsors to know you for.
-For travel conferences, prepare an elevator pitch of what travel niche and platform you are known for, what you can offer and are seeking.
+For travel conferences, prepare an elevator pitch of what travel niche and platform you are known for, what benefits you can offer.

 Keep it short – the time it takes to ride an elevator.
 No one wants to listen to a self-involved resume that takes up the entire session (please don’t sound like a bad date).
-If the conference has five or twenty-minute networking sessions, consider stepping up your game and taking your laptop to show them your media kit.
-I did this at a couple of speed dating conference sessions.
+If the conference has five minute speed dating sessions, step up your game and create a short Powerpoint to show them your media kit.
 Images are worth a thousand words and they are memorable.

 Tip: Remember this is a chance for you to learn about sponsors.
 Listen to their elevator speech as well.
 It takes two to tango, so learn to tango.